Our Mission

 Upward Bound Program Funding

-100% Funded by two Title IV grants from the US Department of Education totaling $768,419 (Pendleton/Pocahontas $297,601, and Randolph/Barbour/Tucker $470,818), project services are free to eligible students.
-Upward Bound is an Equal Opportunity in Education project that is in compliance with Title IX and Section 504 of the Rehabilitation Act and does not discriminate on the basis of race, color, sex, religion, ancestry, national origin, age, sexual orientation, disability, veteran status, gender identification, or genetic information or any other characteristic protected by federal, state or local law.
+100% Funded by two Title IV grants from the US Department of Education totaling $799,156 (Pendleton/Pocahontas $309,505, and Randolph/Barbour/Tucker $489,651), project services are free to eligible students.
+Upward Bound is an Equal Opportunity in Education project that is in compliance with Title IX, Section 504 of the Rehabilitation Act, and the Age Discrimination Act and does not discriminate on the basis of race, sex, color, national or ethnic origin, creed, ancestry, marital/family status, veteran status, sexual orientation, gender, gender identity, gender expression, pregnancy, religion, age, disability or blindness, or any other characteristic protected by federal, state or local law.